What are porcelain veneers?

 Follow-Up Care and Maintenance

-You’ll return for a follow-up visit after one to two weeks.
+You’ll return for a follow-up visit after one to two weeks at our Chesapeake and Norfolk, VA area cosmetic dentistry office.
 Brush and floss as normal.
 We suggest you use a non-abrasive toothpaste.
 Don’t be afraid that you’ll damage your veneers by cleaning them.
 A good homecare regimen will ensure optimal durability and appearance.

 Some Things to Consider…